Media Buy Case Study: How to be profitable with a $250 budget on any product.

 Lemonads offers us hundreds of offers available in a wide variety of verticals, so we wanted to understand the areas of preference of our source to try to match the offer and the source.

 Here too we imposed strict specifications for the offer.

-The first point was that it had to allow us to broadcast on all formats, so that we maximise the chances of finding the one that performs.
+The first point was that it had to allow us to broadcast on all formats so that we maximize the chances of finding the one that performs.

 The other major point was that we had to choose offers with a high conversion rate.
 Indeed, the budgetary constraints we had meant that we had to look for offers with a high number of conversions, even if the unit price of these conversions was lower.
 For example, an offer at CPS would not have been a good choice, because we would have only had to make three sales to be profitable, but we would not have been able to draw any statistically reliable lessons from it.

 The last point of our selection element was that the offer, or failing that, the vertical, had to be in the verticals usually provided by the source.
 In this $250 budget, we could not spend any budget on a spytool.
 We then turned to our account manager at Adcash who was able to confirm the expected verticals.
 One of these verticals particularly put us on the track of an interesting offer: the gaming vertical.